jonathanbcarlson/addRem/README.md

 # addRem
-## Add reminders to go to a Zoom class
+## Add reminders to go to an online class
 ## Usage
 - Note that you do have to give your terminal application administrative control to use addRem since it uses crontab to remind you.
 - First run addRem: `./addRem`
-- Then answer questions about the name of the event, zoom link, date and time, and where you want the reminder scripts to be stored.
+- Then answer questions about the name of the event, online class link (e.g. Zoom link), date and time, and where you want the reminder scripts to be stored.

 ## TODO:
 - [x] have user specify location of where reminders are stored